Loew rejects Ozil's accusations of racism in German FA

 Following Germany's World Cup debacle, finishing bottom of their group in Russia, Loew announced on Wednesday that assistant coach Thomas Schneider has been demoted to chief scout.

-Sami Khedira, part of the team which won the 2014 World Cup, is the biggest name casualty in the new squad, which included Gundogan as well as his Manchester City team-mate Leroy Sane, who was dropped for the World Cup.
+The axe has also fallen on Sami Khedira, 31, who was part of the team which won the 2014 World Cup.

+The Juventus midfielder is the biggest name casualty in the new squad, which included Gundogan, as well as his Manchester City team-mate Leroy Sane, who was dropped for the World Cup.

+Loew says 'the biggest mistake' he made in Russia was to assume Germany could reach the knock-out stages by playing possession football.

+"That was almost arrogant.
+I wanted to take our game to the limit and perfect it," admitted the 58-year-old.